LaboratoryB/stegosaurus/README.md

 ## About

-A very, very basic steganographic device for storing a payload into an image.
+A very, very basic [steganographic device](http://en.wikipedia.org/wiki/Steganography) for storing a payload in a (png) image.

+The resulting image should be the same to the human eye.

+You might find it useful to watermark images, however if the images are compresed or resized, it will lose this invisible watermark.

+Unless you're James Bond, then, maybe you'll find another use.

 * Currently, it only supports `png` files.
 * I haven't tried it with binary, be a guinea pig, try it. (just ascii text)